Johnny Bassler: Family and later years

 Bassler was married to Margaret Bassler.
 They had four children, Barbara (born c.
 1922), Sally (born c.
 1925), John (born c.
 1929), and James (born 1933).
 During and after his playing career was over, Bassler lived in Santa Monica, California, and later in Malibu, California.

 After retiring from baseball, and during the offseason during his years in baseball, Bassler spent much of his time hooking rugs.
 Bassler would take old silk stockings and dye them in pots on the stove.
 He would then cut them in strips and hook them into silk rugs.
 In the 1940s, Bassler bought 48 acre in Latigo Canyon in Malibu for $75 an acre; he drove to the property on weekends and planted plants.
 He also built a house on the property, using discarded tile from a Malibu tile company and wood from the demolition of the Venice Pier.
-Bassler also collected materials from his job at the Twentieth Century Fox movie lot in Century City.
+Bassler also collected materials from his job at the 20th Century Fox movie lot in Century City.
 According to his son, the studio job was "mainly to get building supplies."
 After a project, the sets would be torn down and burned.
 Bassler saw an opportunity to obtain materials from discarded sets to help build his house in Latigo Canyon.
 Bassler's son joked that their house went up bit by bit with pieces from Hollywood sets, including the front door from a Gene Tierney film Leave Her to Heaven, and the back of the house (in Chinese style) from Gregory Peck's The Keys of the Kingdom.

-Bassler coached Bob Feller before he entered the military during World War II, and the two became friends.
+Bassler coached Bob Feller before Feller entered the military during World War II, and the two became friends.
 When Feller got out of the military, Bassler took him on a tour of the studio.
 Alfred Hitchcock knew of Feller and let him sit in on the shooting of the film Lifeboat.

 Bassler died in 1979 in Santa Monica at age 84.
 He was buried at Woodlawn Cemetery in Santa Monica.

 His youngest child, James Bassler, became a renowned weaver and fiber artist and a professor at the UCLA School of Arts and Architecture.